PureGero/JustSkyblock/README.md

     $ ./gradlew eclipse

-Setup and IntelliJ workspace with
+Setup an IntelliJ workspace with

     $ ./graldew idea